reactorynet/reactory-pwa-client/README.md

 Pull requests are accepted and appreciated where components are updated, cleaned up, refactored, and in line with the direction of the application development.

-## Build and Deployment
+## Develop, Build and Deployment

 The Reactory Client has several utilities in the `bin/` folder that you can use to build and deploy your application.
-Refer to the readme file for more details.
+Refer to the [readme file](bin/README.MD) for more details.

-For more information on the schema forms and components, see the `docs/development/schema` folder.
+For more information on the schema forms and components, see the development section in the [reactory-docs](https://github.com/reactorynet/reactory-docs) project.